anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.2.1"></a>
 ### 8.2.1 Reference Implementations Requirements

-For compliance, verification, and certification of NFVI solutions provided for a given NFVI Profile, it is required to have a reference implementation of each profile so it can be used for compliance, validation, and certification purposes.
+For conformance, verification, and certification of NFVI solutions provided for a given NFVI Profile, it is required to have a reference implementation of each profile so it can be used for conformance, validation, and certification purposes.

 Those reference implementations need to reflect on their corresponding profiles and deliver all metrics and capabilities promised.
 They need to use open source components.
 Figure below shows the various reference implementations required for each profile, they are: